Shadow-457/Liminal/README.md

 Eventually you discover a portal leading to another world.

-This is only a prototypefor now
+This is only a prototype for now